victorvalle/lexicon-site-1/src/pages/docs/patterns/cards.md

 ![default card layout](../../../images/cardLayout.png)

 It is important to highlight that images can have different size configuration in relation to aspect ratio and cropping.
-Please, check images section in Marble to get more information about it.
+Please, check images section in Quartz to get more information about it.

 ### Examples of use